 Nowadays, you can visit just a small part of the original Domus Aurea site: the Nymphaeum, the Golden Vault Room, and the Octagonal Room.
 There’s also a virtual reality experience in the Golden Vault Room that gives you a bit of a glimpse into how this place must have looked in the past.

 HOW TO VISIT.
 Domus Aurea is located at Colle Oppio park, just next to the Colosseum.
 The entrance is on Via della Domus Aurea.
-You can opt for the official guided tour or – recommended – a tour that also includes the Virtual Reality Experience.
+You can simply opt for the official guided tour.

 OUR EXPERIENCE.
 We wanted to visit Domus Aurea on our most recent trip to Rome, but – due to the pandemic – it had very limited opening times (only open on weekends).
 Since we were in Rome from Sunday evening until Friday, we couldn’t see it.
 So the Golden House remains on our Rome’s hidden secrets bucket list.